hindu-comm/mail_stream_indology/2017/06/Issues_with_Sanskrit/95__Dominik_Wujastyk.md

 they wish to make a new release themselves in future.

-Everything the Ashram said to me makes leads me to believe that they would never dream of taking anyone to court​ over the font, and that on the contrary, they are glad that people are finding it useful.
+Everything the Ashram said to me makes leads me to believe that they would never dream of taking anyone to court over the font, and that on the contrary, they are glad that people are finding it useful.

 Dominik

 --
-​| ​
+|
 Professor Dominik Wujastyk
-​ |​
-​ ​
+ |

-Singhmar Chair in Classical Indian Society and Polit ​y | ​
+Singhmar Chair in Classical Indian Society and Polit y |
-Department of History and Classics <http://historyandclassics.ualberta.ca/>, ​University of Alberta, Canada
+Department of History and Classics <http://historyandclassics.ualberta.ca/>, University of Alberta, Canada
-​ |​
-​
-​
+ |

 ualberta.Academia.edu/DominikWujastyk

-​
-| ​
+|

 -------------- next part --------------